Convergence rates for an inertial algorithm of gradient type associated to a smooth nonconvex minimization: Introduction

-Starting with the seminal paper of Polyak \cite{poly}, numerical methods with inertial terms have shown to be a powerful tool in convex optimization.
-Such inertial optimization algorithms are often obtained by time discretization of second order dynamical systems.
-In fact Polyak's original motivation for introducing inertial methods was by an analogy to a heavy ball moving in a potential field, which can be modeled by a second order differential equation.
-Polyak's Heavy Ball Method may achieve linear convergence rate for strongly convex objective and convergence rate of order $1/n$ in general, (see \cite{LRP,GFJ,SYLHGJ}), however for this one needs a correlation between the inertial parameter and stepsize.
-Indeed, in \cite{LRP} the authors constructed a simple one-dimensional counterexample, (with constant inertial parameter 4/9 and stepsize 1/9), where the Heavy Ball Method does not converge.

-In the celebrated work \cite{nesterov83}, Nesterov devised a general scheme to accelerate convex optimization methods, achieving running times which is optimal among all convex methods having only information about the gradient of the objective function and consecutive iterates.
-Although Nesterov's accelerated gradient descent algorithm at a first look seems to bring only a slight modification to the Heavy Ball Method by evaluating the gradient also in an iteration that contains the inertial term, this method ensures a convergence rate of order $1/n^2$ in general.
-Nevertheless, in the setting where the objective function is strongly convex, Polyak's Heavy Ball Method and Nesterov's accelerated gradient descent achieve the same linear convergence rate, (see \cite{LRP,GFJ,SYLHGJ}).

-With the growing use of nonconvex objective functions in some applied fields, such as image processing or machine learning, the need for nonconvex numerical methods increased significantly.
-However, the literature of nonconvex optimization methods is still very poor, we refer to \cite{OCBP}, \cite{BCL} for some methods that can be seen as extensions of the Heavy Ball Method to the nonconvex case and \cite{att-b-sv2013} or \cite{att-b-red-soub2010} for some abstract noncovex methods.
+With the growing use of non-convex objective functions in some applied fields, such as image processing or machine learning, the need for non-convex numerical methods increased significantly.
+However, the literature of non-convex optimization methods is still very poor, we refer to \cite{OCBP} (see also \cite{Ochs}), \cite{BCL1} and \cite{ZK} for some algorithms that can be seen as extensions of Polyak's heavy ball method \cite{poly} to the non-convex case and the papers \cite{att-b-red-soub2010} and \cite{att-b-sv2013} for some abstract non-convex methods.

-In this paper we are interested to extend Nesterov's method to the nonconvex case.
-However, this scope is attained only partially as will be seen in what follows, our algorithm is actually a mixture of Polyak's and Nesterov's methods extended to a nonconvex setting.
+In this paper we investigate an algorithm, with a possible non-convex objective function, which has a form similar to Nesterov's accelerated convex gradient method \cite{nesterov83,ch-do2015}.